codebanesr/zola-resume/content/opensource/_index.md

 ---
-title: Open Source Contributions
+title: My Open Source Contributions
-date: 2020-01-07T16:49:15.046Z
+date: 2023-10-13T10:00:00.000Z
 ---

-A collection of efforts to which I contributed, but did not create.
-Contributing back to Open Source projects is a strong passion of mine, and requires a considerate approach to learn norms, standards and approach for each community for a successful merge!
+I have been actively contributing to Open Source projects since 2014.
+It's a strong passion of mine, and I have had the opportunity to participate in various initiatives.
+This journey has allowed me to learn the norms, standards, and approaches for different communities, ensuring successful merges and fostering open-source collaboration.